 Immerse yourself in Council Bluffs' rich history by visiting our many historic sites.
 Buildings, landmarks, and monuments pay homage to Council Bluffs' pivotal role in the Lewis and Clark Trail, Mormon Trail, and development of the Union Pacific Railroad.

 Bayliss Park Fountain & Monuments

-Located at 100 Pearl Street, this park features a spectacular lighted fountain and seasonal flower beds.
+Located at 100 Pearl Street, Bayliss Park features a spectacular lighted fountain and seasonal flower beds.
 Considered the focal point of downtown, the park is also host to the Veterans Plaza, Spanish War Veterans Monument, Civil War Memorial, and Mormon Trail Monument.

 Black Angel/Ruth Anne Dodge Memorial

 Located at the corner of North 2nd Street and Lafayette, The Black Angel honors Ruth Anne Dodge, the wife of General Dodge.
 Sculpted by Daniel Chester French, creator of the Lincoln Memorial in Washington, D.C., the Black Angel commemorates Ruth Anne Dodge's 1916 death.

 Located at South 21st Street and 9th Avenue, this 56-foot golden concrete spike was erected in 1939 with the premiere of the film "Union Pacific."
 It commemorates the junction of the Union Pacific and Central Pacific rail lines at the Promontory Summit, Utah, on May 10, 1869.
 This spot commemorates “Mile Marker Zero” as the Eastern Terminus of the Transcontinental Railroad.